 Brief Summary

-The main theses of this article and the previous one were the initial steps of the author’s approach to the storyline “Vmware Cloud Foundation as code…”.
+The main theses of this and previous articles were the initial steps of the author’s approach to the storyline “VMware Cloud Foundation as Code…”.

-Building on previous work, in the next publications of the “Vmware Cloud Foundation as Code…” series, we will focus on the following topics:
+In the next publications of the “VMware Cloud Foundation as Code…” series, we will focus on the following topics:

-• Architecture diagram of the initial lab environment model for deploying VCF solution services, as code;
+• Design diagram of the initial lab environment model for deploying VMware Cloud Foundation solution services, as Code;

 • Deploying and configuring the initial lab environment components using code;